Changing the way arts and cultural organisations are run and led

 South Asian Arts - UK

-Throughout 2024 and 2025, FentonMicklem are leading South Asian Arts-UK's Step Change programme, an organisation-wide strategy to grow the company's ambition, scale and reach following major funding uplift from Arts Council England.
+Throughout 2024 and 2025, FentonMicklem led South Asian Arts-UK's Step Change programme, an organisation-wide strategy to grow the company's ambition, scale and reach following major funding uplift from Arts Council England.
 The project covers education, talent development and community-led decision-making, as well as providing 1-1 support for the Chief Executive and Chair.

 “Working with FentonMicklem has been a truly valuable experience.
 Their thoughtful and strategic approach helped us align our growth with our vision, ensuring we’re well-prepared and confident for the future.”
 Keranjeet Kaur Virdee, MBE, Chief Executive